-It’s a sparkling discography that has enjoyed viral success and famous fans in the form of Mick Jagger, captivated thanks to an undeniable penchant for unflinching lyrics and a raw ability to convey the joy and pain of the human experience in the modern age.
+From famous fans like Mick Jagger dancing on Instagram, to “Supersonic,” to shoutouts from Lady Gaga, it’s a sparkling discography that has enjoyed viral success, captivated thanks to an undeniable penchant for unflinching lyrics and a raw ability to convey the joy and pain of the human experience in the modern age.

 “I think there’s a lot of power in vulnerability,” explains Grace Gaustad, the talented troubadour enjoying the upwards trajectory of a unique career built on exposed emotion.
 “You don’t think that sharing your struggles represents strength, but after divulging my own experiences through music I’ve learned that everyone goes through the exact same thing.”

 It’s a quest that includes songs focusing on topics ranging from anxiety to trauma, sexuality and depression.
-That includes the stand-out LGBTQ anthem “Red,” a romantic rumination on coming to terms with one’s identity.
+That includes the stand-out LGBTQ anthem “Red” (4.6M views), a romantic rumination on coming to terms with one’s identity.
 “The proudest facet of my career were the thousands of messages from young kids and young adults who said it helped them come to terms with their own sexuality,” Grace points out.
-Emphasizing Grace’s commitment to the cause, Gaustad’s complementary venture BLKBX Project offers free mental health services to fans.
+Emphasizing Grace’s commitment to the cause, Gaustad’s complementary venture BLKBXProject.org offers free mental health services to fans.
 “My goal from the beginning is to bring people together and to give those who have been marginalized a safe space.”

 Whereas BLKBX looked inward while chronicling a personal journey, PILLBX zooms out on a fantasy world with Gaustad traveling through the adventures of Grace’s own imagination.
-“When you can’t change the unchangeable, what do you do?” is the question Grace poses on the 13 track-album which Gaustad wrote and recorded from Grace’s Los Angeles home with close collaborator and BLKBX producer Scott Effman, along with corresponding music videos courtesy of the director Van Alpert.
+“What do you do when you can’t change the unchangeable?” is the question Grace poses on the 13 track-album which Gaustad wrote and recorded from Grace’s Los Angeles home with close collaborator and BLKBX producer Scott Effman, along with corresponding music videos courtesy of the director Van Alpert.
 “I feel like I wrote it with my eyes closed,” Grace recalls.
 “It was a really crazy experience since so much of it lives within that dream realm.”

 “Although a lot of the things I went through were challenging at the time, I can stand here and say I’m incredibly grateful for any little hardship as they all gave me something to sing about, write about and stand up for,” Gaustad proudly states.
 “One of the most passionate things a human being can do is take pain and turn it into something beautiful.”